-Nepotism Policy for the College of Liberal Arts and Sciences
+Nepotism Policy for the College of Liberal Arts & Sciences

-Faculty and staff within the College of Liberal Arts and Sciences
+Faculty and staff in the College of Liberal Arts & Sciences

-Third, so long as the above precautions are taken to guard against the possibility of conflict of interest, the individuals involved should proceed in the normal fashion.
-For example, faculty members for whom the supervisor of their unit is a relative should receive the same kind of notification about salary and other matters as any other faculty member in the unit.
-It should be noted, however, that appeals of departmental decisions regarding such matters as salary, promotion, and tenure cannot be addressed to a supervisor with whom one has a familial relationship.
-Thus, for example, a faculty member of a department chaired by a relative should make any such appeals directly to the Dean of the College.
+Third, so long as the above precautions are taken, the individuals involved should proceed in the normal fashion.
+For example, a faculty member for whom the supervisor of their unit is a related person should receive the same kind of notification about salary and other matters as any other faculty member in the unit.

-Fourth, for the purposes of general policy, divorced persons are not regarded as having a “family relationship.”
-If, however, either party to a divorce is uncomfortable with normal supervisory procedures, then either party member may request that these guidelines for familial relationships be instituted in that particular case.
-Any such request should be honored by the unit.
+Fifth, for the purposes of general policy, divorced persons are not regarded as “related.”
+However, if either party to a divorce, or another faculty or staff member, is uncomfortable with normal supervisory procedures, then the provisions for related persons shall be instituted upon request.

 University of Kansas

 Lawrence, KS 66045

 05/17/2019: Major revision including definitions of “related person” and “conditions of employment,” and other changes

 05/22/2015: Policy formatting cleanup (e.g., bolding, spacing)